Tariq Butt

-Tariq Butt is an entomologist in the UK, he is Professor of Biosciences at Swansea University in Wales.
+Tariq Butt is a British entomologist.
+He is a Professor of Biosciences at Swansea University in Wales.

 Career and research

 Butt was educated at the University of Bristol where he graduated with a BSc in Botany and Zoology in 1980 and a PhD in the Fungal pathogens of aphids in 1983.

 He leads the Biocontrol and Natural Products (BANP) team at Swansea University, he develops new control methods for insect crop pests, particularly with the use entomopathogenic fungi and biopesticides.

 Butt identified that the fungus Metarhizium anisopliae can target western flower thrips and vine weevil, both pests of fruit and flower crops.
 Butt's team have also tested Metarhizium anisopliae and found the V275 strain of the fungus can control insects that are vectors of animal disease, such as biting midges that transmit the Schmallenberg Disease virus.

 He has worked with a related fungus species, Metarhizium brunneum, that can attack and kill larvae of Aedes mosquitoes which can transmit the Dengue, Chikungunya and Zika viruses; he found that blastospore of the fungus could penetrate the mosquito larva cuticle and kill the developing insect.